Hainanese chicken rice: Singapore

-The chicken is prepared in accordance with traditional Hainanese methods, which involve poaching the entire chicken at sub-boiling temperatures to both cook the bird and produce the stock.
-The bird is dipped in ice after cooking to produce a jelly-like skin finishing and hung to dry.
+The chicken is prepared in accordance with traditional Hainanese methods, which involve poaching the entire chicken at sub-boiling temperatures to both cook the chicken and produce the stock.
+The chicken is dipped in ice after cooking to produce a jelly-like skin finishing and hung to dry.

 The stock is skimmed of fat and some of the fat and liquid, along with ginger, garlic, and pandan leaves, are used in the cooking of the rice, producing an oily, flavourful rice sometimes known as "oily rice".
 In Singapore "the most important part of chicken rice is not the chicken, but the rice."

 The dish is served with a dipping sauce of freshly minced red chilli and garlic, usually accompanied with dark soy sauce and freshly ground ginger.
 Fresh cucumber boiled in the chicken broth and light soy sauce with a dash of sesame oil is served with the chicken, which is usually served at room temperature.
 Some stalls may also serve nonya achar as an additional side.